xerexcoded/xerexcoded/README.md

 <h1 align="center">Hello there 👋</h1>

 Arnav here.
-I think I am happy as long as its rusty 🦀.
+I am happy as long as its rusty 🦀.

 ## Where do I live: Moving between places .
 ## Where I want to live: Emacs .